DogepartyXDP/Documentation/Developers/API.md

 **Return:**

-  A list of raw transaction objects, with each object having the same format as the [bitcoind getrawtransaction API call](https://chainquery.com/bitcoin-api/getrawtransaction).
+  A list of raw transaction objects, with each object having the same format as the [dogecoind getrawtransaction API call](https://chainquery.com/dogecoin-api/getrawtransaction).

 ###get_tx_info